If mice, rats or other pests or vermin are causing problems in your rented home, find out who's responsible for sorting it out.

 You can complain to your local council’s environmental health department if pests and vermin are a health and safety hazard in your home.

 They can inspect your home to decide what action needs to be taken.

 - get rid of the pests and charge you or your landlord for the work

 - serve a notice ordering your landlord to deal with the problem

 - warn your landlord that they are aware of a problem but won’t take any further action for now

 - advise you of the best way to deal with the problem

 Pests and vermin from neighbours' homes

-Complain to the council's environmental health department if your neighbours or their landlord don't fix the problem.
+You can complain to the environmental health department if your neighbour or their landlord doesn't fix the problem.

 If you need to talk to someone, we’ll do our best to help